-A recent interview with a good friend, the highly talented and incisive journalist Sara Bain, forced me to think about my relationship with the main character in my contemporary crime novels, DCI Jack Carston.
+My last contribution featured a spoof interview in which a good friend, the highly talented and incisive journalist Sara Bain, asked questions of my detective, Jack Carston.
+It started me thinking about my own relationship with him.
 I’ve known him for about 20 years now and I think he’s getting ready to retire.
 He first came into my head in the early 90s and now, 5 books later, the compromises he’s had to make are beginning to get to him.

 Carston himself is curious about things, a creative thinker; he’s interested in people but routines bore and frustrate him.
 His opinion of some of his superiors is relatively low but his wife, Kath, makes sure that his self-esteem doesn’t get so high as to make him obnoxious.
 In fact, the love and humour in their marriage is one of the strongest themes running through the books.

 Why did he choose to join the police?
 Well, he’s always wondering what makes people (including himself) tick and likes solving puzzles.
 At first he joined because he was idealistic and wanted to be on the side of the good guys – but the job has made him more aware that ‘good’ and ‘bad’ are relative terms, especially when it comes to people’s motives for what they do.
 His high success rate derives from the fact that he’s not only fascinated by people, he cares about them, too.
 He’s not obviously ‘flawed’, has no particular rituals, doesn’t drive a flash car, and his only addiction is his wife.
 He has a temper, is sometimes childish, doesn’t tolerate fools, despises people who don’t respect the rights of others and is driven mainly by compassion.